 Would you like to streamline your morning routine?

-Organizing your bedroom closet is the first step to creating a smooth and efficient start to the day.
-A challenge is posed when you have a small closet and you live in a rental.
+Organizing your closet is the first step to creating a smooth and efficient start to the day.
+A challenge is posed when you want to organize a small closet on a budget and you live in a rental.

 Simplifying your wardrobe to only consist of that 20% is the key to creating and maintaining an organized closet.

 Purging your closet of the excess 80% will allow you to only see your favorite items of clothing when you open your closet.
 And, since a classic organization rule is to leave 20% empty space, this will create white space that will allow you to maintain an organized closet.

 This is probably why capsule wardrobes are ever so popular – it’s an easy way to simplify your wardrobe and therefore, your closet.

 Whether or not capsule wardrobes are your thing, here are 5 simple steps you can follow to organize a small closet on a budget.

 1| Take Everything Out of Your Closet + Categorize